 About Green Hour™

-The National Wildlife Federation’s Green Hour™ program is designed to encourage: kids, parents, grandparents, educators, and caregivers at home, schools, childcare centers, park agencies, camps, and more to adopt a goal of an hour per day of time for children to play and learn outdoors in nature.
+The National Wildlife Federation’s Green Hour™ provides tips and activities to get kids and families outside in nature everyday.
+We encourage: kids, parents, grandparents, educators, and caregivers at home, schools, childcare centers, park agencies, camps, and more to adopt a goal of an hour per day of time for children to play and learn outdoors in nature.

 The idea of a “green” hour comes from research on creative play and health by the Centers for Disease Control and the American Academy of Pediatrics.
 Research also shows the best way to connect young people to a lifelong concern for nature, wildlife, and the outdoors is through regular positive experiences with nature.

 Why Connect Kids and Nature?